 一、構は初心者に後は自然体 Hitotsu, kamae wa shoshinsha ni ato wa shizentai

-- Perform prescribed sets of techniques exactly; actual combat is another matter
+- Perform kata exactly; actual combat is another matter

 一、形は正しく実戦は別物 Hitotsu, kata wa tadashiku, jissen wa betsumono